-The flowers of Orange Daylilies are fairly large, and can span between 3 and 5 inches in width.
-The throats of these flowers are rather yellow, with a band of red which fades into lines of red veins criss-crossing the fleshy orange petals.
-The flowers feature 6 petals, which roll outward and under the flower, highlighting the long stamens.
+The flowers of Orange Daylilies are relatively large and can span between 3 and 5 inches in width.
+The throats of these flowers are slightly yellow, with a band of red that fades into lines of red veins crisscrossing the fleshy orange petals.
+The flowers feature six petals, which roll outward and under the flower, highlighting the long stamens.
 When the flowers are budding, they are pale green, only about 3 inches long, and the blooming period starts around mid-summer (typically June).
 Per the name, each flower will last only a day, with the blooming period lasting only about a month.
-However, each plant will generally grow many flowers, which are held at an angle or horizontally from their stalks.
+However, each plant will grow many flowers held at an angle or horizontally from their stalks.
 Because the Orange Daylily is a sterile hybrid, it cannot become an invasive species.
-Orange Daylilies form clumps of clustered stalks and flowers which look attractive and luxurious even outside of the blooming season.
+Orange Daylilies form clumps of clustered stalks and flowers that look attractive and luxurious even outside the blooming season.
 In the non-blooming seasons, the long, leafy fronds of the clumps they make appear like a particularly luxuriant ground cover plant.

 Like most perennials, Orange Daylilies prefer full or partial sunlight and loamy, moist, well-drained soil.
 Orange Daylilies are considered easy to grow, and through the root, the rhizome is likely to spread over time slowly.

 Do Orange Daylilies sound like the flower for you?
 TN Nursery maintains excellent quality Orange Daylilies for sale at only the lowest wholesale prices.